usedtothink/translation-tracker/resources/design-document.md

   * Most productive time of day for each project type
   * Largest project type by case count
   * Total translation time since beginning of year / month
-  * Clients with the fastest payment turnaround time
+  * Translation clients with the fastest payment turnaround time
   * etc.